smaddlsoft/documentation/content/applications/hr/payroll/contracts.rst

    The list of contracts in the *Payroll* application matches the list of contracts in the *Employees* application.
-The default contracts view in the *Payroll* application displays running contracts and contracts needing attention, while the default contracts view in the *Employees* application displays all contracts in a kanban view, organized by their stage, regardless of status.
+The default contracts view in the *Payroll* application displays running contracts and contracts needing attention, while the default contracts view in the *Employees* application displays all contracts in a Kanban view, organized by their stage, regardless of status.
 All contracts can be viewed by changing the filters.

 Create a new contract